MeetIdeaMate/traininggit/featureone.md

-This file for feature1 - maha started the modification
+This file for feature1 - maha completed the modification